Vets-Who-Code/windows-dev-guide/README.md

 1. Under the Profiles section in the settings menu click on Ubuntu
 2. At the General tab, you will find a Starting directory input
-3. Enter the following replacing "username" with your Ubuntu user name: `\\wsl$\Ubuntu\home\username`
+3. Enter the following replacing "username" with your Ubuntu user name: `\home\username`
 4. You can leave the `Use parent process directory` box unchecked
-5. If it is still opening into your `/` directory, change the `Command line` setting located right above the `Starting directory` input box to the following: `wsl.exe -d Ubuntu`

 <p align="center">
 <img src="images/start-dir.jpg" alt="Starting directory in Ubuntu terminal" width="800px" />